-Although we don't know the details of the proposal just yet, we expect officials to move quickly through the notice and comment period once the proposed rule is published - making it essential for you to plan for possible changes in 2023.
+Perhaps the rule has been delayed due to concerns about inflation and how the change would impact small and midsize businesses, or perhaps the administrative process is just taking longer than the agency originally anticipated.
+But we expect officials to move quickly through the notice and comment period once the proposed rule is published - making it essential for you to plan for possible changes.